Welcome to Uruno Lab

 ~~~~~~Join Us~~~~~~

-We warmly welcome highly motivated postdoctoral researchers and graduate students to join our research group.
-Our team is dedicated to 'research excellence' while also valuing a healthy 'work-life balance'.
-We actively support the career development of our members and are committed to helping you grow as an independent researcher.
+Our team is dedicated to research excellence while valuing a healthy work-life balance.
+We actively support the career development of our members and are committed to helping them grow as independent researchers.

-Kyushu University offers a wide range of outstanding programs and resources to support promising young scientists.
-If you are passionate about advancing your research in a stimulating and collaborative environment, we encourage you to get in touch.
+Kyushu University offers a wide range of outstanding programs and resources to support early-career scientists.
+Individuals seeking full-time research positions in a stimulating and collaborative environment are encouraged to contact us.

 @Takehito